jpuritz/EecSeq/Protocol.md

 ### Reagents

-KAPA Stranded mRNA-Seq Kit (KAPA #XXXXXX).
+KAPA Stranded mRNA-Seq Kit (KAPA #KK8420).
 This kit includes all the enzymes and buffers required for cDNA library preparation from  isolation of poly(A)-tailed RNA.
 Kits include reagents for RNA fragmentation, 1st strand cDNA synthesis and 2nd strand synthesis/marking, and cDNA library preparation, including A-tailing, ligation and library amplification.

-Steps in Library construction (Here I just want to be explicit where we use their reagents and where we use our reagents):
+Steps in Library construction:

 * mRNA capture using magnetic oligo-dT beads
 * Fragmentation using heat and magnesium
 * 1st Strand cDNA Synthesis using random priming
 * 2nd Strand cDNA Synthesis and marking, which converts the cDNA:RNA hybrid to double-stranded cDNA (dscDNA) and incorporates dUTP in the second cDNA strand
 * A-tailing to add dAMP to the 3′-ends of the dscDNA library fragments
-* Adapter ligation, where dsDNA adapters with 3′-dTMP overhangs are ligated to A-tailed library insert fragments (HERE WE USE CUSTOM ADAPTERS, SEE BELOW)
+* Adapter ligation, where dsDNA adapters with 3′-dTMP overhangs are ligated to A-tailed library insert fragments
+	* **NOTE** Here, we insert custom adapters.
+See below.
 * Library amplification to amplify library fragments carrying appropriate adapter sequences at both ends using high-fidelity, low-bias PCR; the strand marked with dUTP is not amplified.

 ### Additional reagents needed: